github-young/my-documents/rIOS.md

 #### Middle

 Use `` archfi `` to help install, or follow Arch Wiki.
-A few points to care:
+A few points to be noted:

 1. (Partition) 500M/fat32 for `` EFI ``, 2\*RAM/swap for `` swap ``; ALL/ext4 for `` / ``.
 1. (Source) Change sources to TUNA.